-Global “hotspots” where there is projected to be a significant change in episodic flooding is predicted by the end of the century.
-This map depicts regions facing potential socio-economic and environmental consequences resulting from sea level rise.
-(Source: https://www.nature.com/articles/s41598-020-67736-6)
+Global “hotspots” where there is projected to be a significant increase in episodic flooding by the end of the century.
+This map depicts regions facing potential socio-economic and environmental consequences resulting from sea level rise (Source).
+It shows where sea level rise could potentially have significant socio-economic and environmental impacts – like risks to assets, livelihoods, and infrastructure.
+Bangladesh is one example of a country highly vulnerable to the effects of sea level rise – read more about this here.

 Coloured dots show the magnitude of the projected extreme sea level (ESL) at the coast, which is calculated from a variety of parameters affecting sea level rise, and the blue shading represents the approximate extent of flood-prone areas around each continent.
 See more on this study from nature.com HERE.